publicinnovation/openorg/chapters/4_business-model.md

 ### 1. CivicExchange

 The new publicinnovation.org will serve as our primary engagement platform.
-While we have no intention of building *yet another social network*, we will create a secure, authenticated area of our site, my.publicinnovation.org—that we are coining the Civic Exchange.
-The concept of the Civic Exchange was first conceived by a team at the first CivicMeet Sacramento event and adds additional elements from a subsequent CivicMeet idea, the Human Capital Connector.
+While we have no intention of building *yet another social network*, we will create a secure, authenticated area of our site, my.publicinnovation.org&mdash;that we are coining CivicExchange.
+The concept of CivicExchange was first conceived by a team at the first CivicMeet Sacramento event and adds additional elements from a subsequent CivicMeet idea, the Human Capital Connector.
 The platform will enable frictionless collaboration to drive civic action.
-We’ll employ an agile, build/measure/learn development cycle to add new features over time, based on the activity and feedback of our users.
+We’ll employ an agile, build > measure > learn development cycle to add new features over time, based on the activity and feedback of our users.
 A beta version of the platform will enable users to express their interest in programs and projects based on their profile.

 ### 2. Media